garcrich/portfolio/README.md

 1. Run `npm test` to execute the test suite.
 2. Press `a` to run all tests.

+## GitHub Workflow

+This project follows a standard GitHub workflow, which includes the use of GitHub Actions for continuous integration and deployment.
+The workflow is defined in a YAML file located in the `.github/workflows` folder called `deploy.app`.

+The workflow is triggered on a push event to the `main` and `development` branches.

+### Workflow Steps

+1. **Build the application**: This job builds the application, runs tests, and uploads the build artifacts.
+It uses the latest Ubuntu image and includes the following steps:

+  - Checkout code
+  - Set up Node.js
+  - Install dependencies
+  - Run tests
+  - Build
+  - Upload artifact

+2. **Deploy to Amazon S3**: This job deploys the application to Amazon S3.
+It requires the `build` job to be completed successfully and includes the following steps:

+  - Checkout code
+  - Download artifact
+  - Configure AWS credentials
+  - Deploy the CloudFormation stack and S3 bucket
+  - Print the website URL for the production environment

 ## Contributions

 Feel free to submit issues or pull requests if you find any bugs or have suggestions for improvements.
 Your contributions are always welcome! 🙂